-A grade of "C" or better is required in each course.
+A grade of "C or better is required in each course.

-How to Receive a Skills Certificate
+How to Receive a Skills Certbcate

-Departments offering skills certificates are responsible for verifying the completion of all requirements and for issuing the certificate.
-To receive a skills certificate, submit a petition at the LACC website at lacitycollege.edu/Admissions/Admissions-Records/Certificate-Petition.
+Departments offering skills cert cates are responsible for verifying the completion of all requirements and for issuing the celeti-A certicate of achievement is issued in a state-approved program cate.
+To receive a skills certicate, submit a petition at the LACC